 SKILL.mditself.

-Saving keeps it a draft.
-Publishing creates an immutable version with a changelog.
-Versions accumulate as v1, v2, and so on, and older versions stay browsable — useful when you want to see how a skill changed or compare against a previous cut.
+Publishing creates an immutable version with a changelog, visible to everyone on your team.
+Versions accumulate as v1, v2, and so on, and older versions stay browsable with a diff against the current version — useful when you want to see how a skill changed or compare against a previous cut.

 Find and reuse skills